Kirishima Kazuhiro: Later career and retirement

 Rather than retire, Kirishima chose to carry on fighting in the maegashira ranks.
 Rather unusually for a former ōzeki, he did not own toshiyori (elder) stock in the Sumo Association and so would have had to borrow a share from an active wrestler or use his own fighting name for a three year grace period if he had retired at that point.
 The cost of stock had risen sharply and his main sponsor, a real estate company, was going through financial difficulties.
 In May 1994 he fought fellow ex-ōzeki Konishiki, the first time in 35 years that two former ōzeki had met in the maegashira ranks (Ōuchiyama vs Mitsuneyama in 1959 was the previous occasion).
-The two rivals became friends off the dohyo, and finished with a head-to-head split evenly at 19 wins each in 38 encounters.
+The two rivals became friends off the dohyō, and finished with a head-to-head split evenly at 19 wins each in 38 encounters.

 In March 1996 he produced a poor 3–12 record, and facing certain demotion to jūryō, he announced his retirement after 21 years in the sport, just short of his 37th birthday.
 He was the oldest wrestler in any of the professional sumo divisions at the time of his retirement, and was the last active wrestler born in the 1950s.
 As well as a loss of physical strength and an accumulation of injuries he had lost about 10 kilos in weight since his ōzeki days.
 He at first borrowed his stablemate Terao's Shikoroyama elder name, then when that was needed by the retiring Kotogaume he used Tagaryū's Katsunoura name before securing the Michinoku name and becoming the head of the Michinoku stable in December 1997.
 He has produced several wrestlers with top division experience, including Jūmonji, Toyozakura and Hakuba.
 In February 2010 he was elected to the Sumo Association's board of Directors, but was forced to step down from his post in April 2011 when four of his wrestlers (Jūmonji, Toyozakura, Hakuba and Kirinowaka) were ordered to retire after being found guilty of match-fixing.
-The stable absorbed Izutsu stable, Kirishima's old heya, in October 2019.
+The stable absorbed Izutsu stable, Kirishima's old stable in October 2019.
+As a coach, he also raised ōzeki Kiribayama, to whom he entrusted his own shikona, or ring name, Kirishima, in May 2023.